beehive-lab/TornadoVM/assembly/src/docs/14_FAQ.md

 ## 11. How it interacts with OpenJDK?

-TornadoVM makes use of the Java Virtual Machine Common Interface (JVMCI) that is included from Java 9 to compile Java bytecode to OpenCL C at runtime.
-As a JVMCI implementation, TornadoVM uses Graal (it extends the Graal IR and includes a new backend for OpenCL C code generation).
+TornadoVM makes use of the Java Virtual Machine Common Interface (JVMCI) that is included from Java 9 to compile Java bytecode to OpenCL C / PTX at runtime.
+As a JVMCI implementation, TornadoVM uses Graal (it extends the Graal IR and includes new backends for OpenCL C and PTX code generation).

 ## 12. How do I know which parts of my application are suitable for acceleration?
 Workloads with for-loops that do not have dependencies between iterations are very good candidates to offload on accelerators.
 Examples of this pattern are NBody computation, Black-scholes, DFT, KMeans, etc.

 Besides, matrix-type applications are good candidates, such as matrix-multiplication widely used in machine and deep learning.

 ## 13. How can I contribute to TornadoVM?